mach-composer/mach-composer-cli/docs/src/components/index.md

 ## Further reading

-Continue to [component structure](./structure.md) for an explenation of a component's internals.
+Continue to [component structure](./structure.md) for an explanation of a component's internals.